 Good morning!
 Here's our prompt for today.

 Given a binary tree, write a method to return an array containing the largest (by value) node values at each level.
-In other words, we're looking for the max per level
+In other words, we're looking for the max per level.

-So for instance, given the following binary tree, we'd get [2, 7, 9]
+So for instance, given the following binary tree, we'd get [2, 7, 9] if the method grabbed the correct maxes.

 JAVASCRIPT